langit/pymprog/README.rst

 Description
 ~~~~~~~~~~~

-PyMathProg is a Python reincarnation of AMPL and GNU MathProg
+PyMathProg is a pythonic reincarnation of AMPL and GNU MathProg
 modeling language, implemented in pure Python, connecting to GLPK via
 swiglpk.
 Create, optimize, report, change and re-optimize your model
 with Python, easily integrate database, plotting, etc.